- Home

 11. Defrost the freezer and clean the fridge

 During a time when many of us are planning to eat more healthily, having a clean, organised fridge and freezer makes meal planning that bit easier.
-If you’d like some tips on how to best organise your fridge, have a read of this article by Good Housekeeping.
+If you’d like some tips on how to best organise your fridge, have a read of this article from Good Housekeeping.

 Final thoughts…